Washing dirndls - How to clean your dirndl

 Our most popular Dirndl

-That depends on the material.
-Dirndls made of 100% cotton, so-called washable Dirndls, can go in the machine.
-You should hand wash silk and linen or take them to the dry cleaner.
-The care label will give you the final answer.
+It depends on the material.
+Dirndl made from 100% cotton — known as Waschdirndl — can go in the machine.
+Silk and linen are better hand-washed or taken to a dry cleaner.
+The care label will give you the definitive answer.

-A maximum of 30 degrees on a gentle or hand wash cycle with a low spin speed.
-More heat can damage the fabric and lead to discoloration or deformation.
+A maximum of 30°C on the delicate or hand-wash cycle with a low spin speed.
+Higher temperatures can damage the fabric and lead to colour changes or distortion.

-For stubborn stains like grease or mustard, a special stain remover helps.
-However, always test it on an inconspicuous area first.
-Afterwards, it's best to treat it by hand in the sink with lukewarm water and a mild detergent.
+For stubborn stains like grease or mustard, a specialist stain remover can help.
+Always test it on a hidden area first.
+Then treat the area by hand in the sink with lukewarm water and a gentle detergent.

 Yes, absolutely.
-High-necked Dirndls and blouses are making a strong comeback in 2026.
-Combined with a high-quality silk tulle blouse and a matching apron, they look elegant and contemporary.
+High-necked Dirndl and blouses are making a strong comeback in 2026.
+Paired with a high-quality silk tulle blouse and a tonal apron, they look elegant and thoroughly contemporary.

 No, absolutely not.
-The dryer can damage the material and warp the Dirndl.
-Instead, let it air dry on a hanger.
+The dryer can damage the fabric and cause the Dirndl to lose its shape.
+Let it air dry on a clothes hanger instead.

 Discover matching Tracht